ShahriarRezghi/serio/USAGE.md

 std::pair<int, int> D = {1,2};
 Serio::ByteArray str = Serio::serialize(A,B,C,D);
 ```
-As you can see you can nest the supported data types and use this library on it.
+As you can see you can nest the supported data types and use this library on them.
 You can deserialize the above code like this:

 ``` c++
 std::string A;